Video: Main nerves of the trunk

 And in this ventral view of the abdomen with the transverse abdominal muscle visible on the left part of the body but on our right visually, you can see the iliohypogastric nerve highlighted in green.
 And the iliohypogastric nerve arises from L1 with fibers from T12.
 It pierces the transverse abdominal muscle near the iliac crest and, ironically, you probably can't see it on the side where the muscle lies but you can see the nerve curving around the level of the iliac crest to pierce an invisible transverse abdominal muscle in dark gray.
 It then divides into the lateral and anterior cutaneous branches.
 The iliohypogastric nerve innervates the lower fibers of the transverse abdominal muscles which I've highlighted for you in blue and the internal oblique muscle which I've outlined for you in blue.
 And, as you can see, it overlies the transversus abdominal muscle.

-The next nerve from the lumbar plexus we'll look at today is the ilioinguinal nerve which arises from the fusion of T12 and L1, and it can be found running across the lateral border of the psoas major muscle – and we're going to draw that in for you and just to remind you, the psoas major muscle is this one just here – and you can see the ilioinguinal nerve running just across it.
+The next nerve from the lumbar plexus we'll look at today is the ilioinguinal nerve which arises from the fusion of T12 and L1, and it can be found running across the lateral border of the psoas major muscle.
 It then crosses to the iliac crest which I've highlighted for you in blue inferior to the iliohypogastric nerve which is shown just here just above the ilioinguinal nerve – and I'm drawing the iliohypogastric nerve for you in blue.
 The nerve then pierces the transverse abdominal muscle and the internal oblique muscle which you should remember from the previous slide, and the ilioinguinal nerve also provides these two muscles with motor innervation.
 The ilioinguinal nerve also has a sensory component and it gives sensory branches to structures such as the pubic symphysis, superior and medial aspect of the femoral triangle, the penis and the anterior scrotum in males or the mons pubis and the labia majora in females.

 Let's move on now to the genitofemoral nerve and, of course, in this ventral view of the abdomen with the viscera cut away, we can see the aorta in red running down the center of the image and, of course, the genitofemoral nerve highlighted in green.
 And the genitofemoral nerve arises from the anterior rami of L1 and L2.
 It pierces the psoas major which you can see highlighted in blue before running along the anterior surface and descending into the retroperitoneal area where it divides into femoral and genital branches.
 And you can see the genital branch just here and the femoral branch just here.
 In terms of innervation, the genital branch in males provides motor supply to parts of the genitalia and sensory supply to the upper portion of the scrotum while in females, the nerve supplies sensation to the skin of the mons pubis and the labium majus.
 The femoral branch supplies the skin of the groin below the inguinal ligament in both sexes.